ComScore

 • Time Commitment: 35 minutes (plus soaking time)

-• Why We Love It: vegan, dairy free, gluten free
+• Why I Love It: vegan, dairy free, gluten free

 • Serves: 6

 Wait, this creamy dressing is dairy free?
-You had us fooled—cashews will do that.
+It had me fooled—cashews will do that.
+You can even drizzle it over pasta or bread if you have leftovers.
 The bitter greens will be a welcome addition to your mega-rich menu.

-• Why We Love It: special occasion–worthy, gluten free, vegetarian
+• Why I Love It: special occasion-worthy, gluten free, vegetarian

 • Serves: 4